Grant Access to Azure SQL Database

 2. Connection to Azure SQL database from SSMS might give an error “The server principal “username” is not able to access the database “master” under the current security context”.
 Read this article to fix this issue.

-3. Microsoft renamed Azure Active Directory as Azure Entra ID.
+3. Microsoft renamed Azure Active Directory as Microsoft Entra ID.

 4. Schedule T-SQL workloads on Azure SQL databases in just a few clicks using Azure Elastic Jobs Manager.
 Learn more about it.